-Mainstreaming of students with special education needs requires training, effort and a focus on student need.
+Mainstreaming of students with special education needs requires training, effort, and a focus on student needs.

 The results did not get any better as my wife entered into a general education classroom to observe another effort at mainstreaming.
 While in the special day classroom, my daughter had received focused attention to keep her on task in the curriculum.
 However, in this general education classroom the teacher was responsible for teaching an entire class and did not have time for students who could not keep up.
 Therefore, the students with special needs were placed in the back of the room and given games to play with on their computers.
 Was just being in the same classroom as students without disabilities supposed to provide academic achievement?
 Segregated from the rest of the class, she certainly was not improving her social skills.

 Unfortunately, pushing for individual results is easier than changing a bureaucratic system the size of the LAUSD.
 Therefore, while we were able to move our daughter into a different program for the next school year, the fatally flawed system remained in place, continuing to harm the students it was supposed to serve; it is an environment built on good intentions but not properly designed.